 - Leaving cats alone safely

-But even experienced cat owners may wonder “How long can cats be left alone?” especially since there are so many differences of opinion on this particular topic!
+Even experienced cat owners may wonder “How long can cats be left alone?”, especially since there are so many different opinions on this particular topic!

-When tackling this important question, it is also vital to remember that leaving a cat alone overnight is a quite different issue than leaving Cat alone for a week or longer.
+Remember that leaving a cat alone overnight is a quite different issue than leaving cats alone during vacation for a week or longer.

 With proper precautions in place, nearly any pet can be left alone safely for a few hours or even for half a day without much worry.

-But when you start talking about leaving a cat home alone for a full day or a few, you will need to do a little more planning.
+But when you start talking about leaving a cat home alone for a full day, whilst you’re at work, you will need to do a little more planning.

-While the remote workforce is growing across the globe, more than 60% of adults today still work at a job outside the home.
+The remote workforce is growing across the globe.
+But, more than 60% of adults today still work at a job outside the home.